fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/your-first-chart-using-ruby-on-rails.md

 In this section, we will create a chart using `FusionCharts Rails` server-side wrapper.
 We will create a **Column 2D** chart, which has the `column2d` chart alias in FusionCharts.
 We have 95+ chart types with their respective aliases for you to explore.
 Find the complete list of chart types [here]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab').
 To create a Column 2D chart, we need the chart data to be passed in JSON string format.

-For this example, we have created a controller named `examples` and view named `firstchart`.
-To keep things simple we have placed all the chart rendering logics in the `examples` controller only.
+For this example, we have created a controller named `examples` and a view named `firstchart`.
+To keep things simple, we have placed all the chart rendering logics in the `examples` controller only.

 > The example controller we created is `app/controllers/examples_controller.rb`.